-Your drinking water is supplied by the City of Austin (City).
-The City draws and treats surface water from Lake Austin and Lake Travis.
+Our drinking water is obtained from surface water sources.
+It comes from Lake Austin.
 TCEQ completed an assessment of our source water and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for our water system are based on this susceptibility and previous sample data.
 Any detection of these contaminants will be found in this report.
 If we receive or purchase water from another system, their susceptibility is not included in this assessment.
 For more information on source water assessments and protection efforts at our system, please contact us.